apache/druid/docs/api-reference/service-status-api.md

 ### Disable MiddleManager

 #### URL
-<post>`POST`</post> `/druid/worker/v1/disable`
+`POST` `/druid/worker/v1/disable`

-Disable a MiddleManager, causing it to stop accepting new tasks but complete all existing tasks.
-Returns JSON  object keyed by the combined `druid.host` and `druid.port`.
+Disables a MiddleManager, causing it to stop accepting new tasks but complete all existing tasks.
+Returns a JSON  object keyed by the combined `druid.host` and `druid.port`.

+To use this endpoint, `{domain}` should be the address of the MiddleManager service.
+For example, on the quickstart configuration, `{domain}` should be replaced with `http://localhost:8091`.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->